-Adding a $7 coupon, our client was able to capture four times more emails than without a discount.
+By adding a $7 coupon, our client was able to capture four times more emails than without a discount.

 But discounts are not the only option when it comes to coupons.
 Free shipping offers work great as well.
-According to a poll by Retention science, 21.8% of US retailers judge them to be the most effective kind of offer.
+According to a poll by Retention Science, 21.8% of US retailers judge them to be the most effective kind of offer.

 Why not give it a try?

-Strategy #2: sweepstakes
+Strategy #2: Sweepstakes

 Here’s an example on Timberland’s website:

-Strategy #3: freebies
+Strategy #3: Freebies

 Sometimes, offering exclusive content such as an ebook can be more valuable than a coupon or a gift.
 That’s especially true for B2B and SaaS companies.

-Strategy #4: mystery offer
+Strategy #4: Mystery Offers

-This strategy is a bit weird but it worked so well for some of our customers that I wanted to share it.
+This strategy may seem weird, but it worked so well for some of our customers that I wanted to share it.